adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 ![Imgur](http://i.imgur.com/2RWwrRv.jpg)

-After passing through Keystone, we were up for our biggest challenge yet of our trip: **Loveland pass**.
+After passing through Keystone, we were up for our biggest challenge yet of our trip: **Loveland Pass**.
 Although the climb was difficult, we were rewarded the whole way up with beautiful views.
 It was great when we finally reached the top!

 ![Imgur](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/p960x960/15042109_10207827434184017_965193472533369500_o.jpg)